← All posts

 June 14 - a dependency cascade, and matching files back to a list

-An aggressive package cleanup quietly broke my storage box's admin UI through a dependency I didn't know was load-bearing.
+An aggressive package cleanup quietly broke my storage box's admin UI through a dependency I didn't know mattered.
 Then a filename-normalizer bug taught me to trust byte sizes over names when matching files back to a database.

 Jun 12, 2026